Regulatory training, both on-site and online

 Senior Risk Management Consultant

-PERMA risk consultant Sarah O’Brien conducts facility risk assessments free-of-charge to ensure members are in compliance with State and Federal regulations.
+PERMA senior risk management consultant Sarah O’Brien conducts facility risk assessments free-of-charge to ensure members are in compliance with State and Federal regulations.
 Facility assessments also help determine if members are following best practices from a procedural and operational standpoint.
 Sarah prepares administrators, safety coordinators, and department heads for PESH inspections and provides recommendations that promote the safest work environments.

 Christian assists in the development of risk management services for members of PERMA.
 He also oversees risk management support staff and contracted vendors, and works closely with the risk management team in analyzing data to develop education and training programs targeting areas of high risk.
 With years of association management experience and a strong public sector background, Christian understands the needs of member-driven organizations like PERMA.

 Pete identifies hazards and works to reduce the risk of injury to those working in public safety and is an excellent resource for both basic questions and detailed data analysis.
 He has worked over three decades in the criminal justice field, most recently retiring as Chief of Police for the Village of Scotia.
 During his tenure as Chief, Pete served on the Board of Governors of the New York State Association of Chiefs of Police, as President of the Northeastern Chiefs of Police Conference, and as Vice President of the Zone 5 Law Enforcement Training Academy.

 Ed can provide detailed data analysis for member public works departments, as well as suggest trainings and supply operational guidance.
 He retired from the Town of Pittsford after 14 years of service as the Deputy Commissioner of Public Works.
 Ed is a Six Sigma-certified Quality Improvement Facilitator, and holds numerous certifications and licenses, including Landfill Operations, Hazardous Waste Operations & Emergency Response (HAZWOPER) and 30-hour OSHA training.